mzabani/codd/README.md

    # .. or with Nix
    $ codd add create-user-and-employee-table.sql
    ````
-3. The file will be renamed and moved to the first folder in `CODD_MIGRATION_DIRS`, it'll also run against your database.
+4. The file will be renamed and moved to the first folder in `CODD_MIGRATION_DIRS`, it'll also run against your database.

 After doing this, I recommend exploring your `CODD_CHECKSUM_DIR` folder.
 Everything in that folder should be put under version control; that's what will enable git to detect conflicts when developers make changes to the same database objects (e.g. same columns, indices, constraints etc.).

+¹ _Codd_ can create your database for you through a process called [bootstrapping](docs/BOOTSTRAPPING.md).

 ### no-txn migrations and more